ferrusca/pm2-rabbitMQ/master-child-communication-with-pm2/README.md

 Since pm2 internally manages the processes and distribute the incomming connections, we cannot longer use `cluster` module.
 Therefore we need to use a message broker such as **RabbitMQ**.
 RabbitMQ will be deployed in a container to avoid local installations.
-Only package needed is `` which will be installed via NPM.
+Only package needed is `amqplib` which will be used to connect to RabbitMQ server.
+It can be installed via NPM.

 Start RabbitMQ environment:
 ```sh